tinymce/tinymce-docs/modules/ROOT/pages/custom-toggle-menu-items.md

----
-layout: default
-title: Custom Toggle menu items
+# Custom Toggle menu items
-title_nav: Custom Toggle menu items
+:title_nav: Custom Toggle menu items
-description: How to create custom Toggle menu items.
+:description: How to create custom Toggle menu items.
-keywords: menu menuitem menuitems
+:keywords: menu menuitem menuitems
----

 A toggle menu item triggers its `onAction` when clicked.
 It also has a concept of state.
 This means it can be toggled `on` and `off`.
 A toggle menu item gives the user visual feedback for its state through a checkmark that appears to the right of the menu item's text when it is `on`.